 Take Time to Evaluate Your Business’ Financial Health

-Mid-year is a good time to take a look at your business’ financials (you might also consider meeting with your accountant to get his or her perspective on how things are going financially).
+An important part of tracking mid-year performance is looking at your business’ financials (you might also consider meeting with your accountant to get his or her perspective on how things are going financially).
 I’m not convinced every small business owner needs to have a degree in accounting, but there are a handful of metrics every business owner should be familiar with along with the financial reports that explain those metrics.

 Here are the five metrics I would look into at the midpoint of the year: